iceteagroup/Wisej-Ext-Syncfusion/README.md

 All the premium extensions are open projects, meaning that we will keep adding, fixing, changing, and expanding them according to the requirements of our Technology Partners and needs we find on our projects using these extensions.

 ## License
-To use this extension you need to acquire at least a **JavaScript Bundle** license forom Syncfusion: https://www.syncfusion.com/sales/products.
+To use this extension you need to acquire at least a **JavaScript Bundle** license from Syncfusion: https://www.syncfusion.com/sales/products.
 Contact us at sales@wisej.com if you'd like us to get you a nice discount from Syncfusion.

 ## How to use